syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/pdf-export-options.md

 {% previewsample "page.domainurl/code-snippet/grid/grid-cs141" %}
 {% endif %}

-## Export the selected records only
+## Export selected records

+Exporting only the selected records from the Syncfusion ##Platform_Name## Grid allows generating PDF document that include only the desired data from the Grid.
+This feature provides the flexibility to export specific records that are relevant to the needs, enabling more focused and targeted PDF exports.

-You can export the selected records data by passing it to `exportProperties.dataSource` Property in the `toolbarClick` event.
+To export only the selected records by utilizing the [exportProperties->dataSource](../../api/grid/pdfExportProperties/#datasource) property in the [toolbarClick](../../api/grid/#toolbarclick) event.

+To export the selected records from the grid to a PDF file, you can follow these steps:

+1. Handle the `toolbarClick` event of the Grid.

-In the below exporting demo, We can get the selected records using `getSelectedRecords` method and pass the selected data to `PdfExport` or `excelExport` property.
+2. Retrieve the selected records using the [getSelectedRecords](../../api/grid/#getselectedrecords) method.

+3. Assign the selected data to the `exportProperties.dataSource `property.

+4. Trigger the export operation using the [pdfExport](../../api/grid/#pdfexport) method.

+The following example demonstrates how to export the selected records to a PDF document.

 {% if page.publishingplatform == "typescript" %}